Gioant/odin-landingPage/README.md

 # odin-landingPage

-Landing Page Project from the foundations curriculum from theodinproject.com
+Landing Page Project for the The odin project